-As like the FederationTM feature concept, Genetec has developed another great innovation, pushing edge recording to the next level with Video Trickling.
-Most edge recording or edge storage solutions only focus on uninterrupted recording, but do not necessarily offer new innovative ways to deploy IP video solutions.
+As like the Genetec Federation™ feature concept, we have developed another great innovation, pushing edge recording to the next level with video trickling.
+Most edge recording or edge storage solutions only focus on uninterrupted recording but do not necessarily offer new innovative ways to deploy IP video solutions.

 It's not easy to deploy an IP-based system with only a few IP cameras per locations.
 Most of the time, the WAN is widely used during business hours.
 IT doesn't want to stream the cameras over the WAN to a remote server and it's expensive to install and maintain a VMS server in each location for only 10 cameras.

-With Video Trickling in Omnicast 4.7, a single server, installed centrally, can be configured to automatically move video from the IP cameras or DVR only at night.
+With video trickling in Omnicast, a single server, installed centrally, can be configured to automatically move video from the IP cameras or DVR only at night.
 This architecture prevents video lost due to network congestion without impacting the business.
 Security managers can even filter the recorded video which can be used to limit the amount data transferred at night.
 Eg:

 - Transfer only video with motion activity or analytics events.